ashishrana080699/Django-App-to-Access-Raspberrypi/README.md

 # Connect the LED to GPIO pin 12 and then run the application.

-# By using motion library you can do live video streaming
+# By installing motion library on pi4 you can do live video streaming.